✦ RELUMA

 One line reframed the whole project for me: "I know what I should do.
 I just need something to interrupt the spiral."

 This mattered because it changed the product brief.
-We weren't designing new behaviors — we were structuring ones users already reached for instinctively: stepping away, breathing, talking it out.
-The behavior existed.
-It just lacked structure.
+We weren't designing new behaviors, we were structuring ones users already reached for instinctively: stepping away, breathing, talking it out.
+The behavior already existed.
+The product just had to give it shape.

 To validate this qualitatively, we ran a survey with 71 respondents.
 The findings confirmed what interviews suggested: